CityOfBoston/summerofcode/guidance.md

 ### A Quick Note on Working with Us

 As an office in local government, we are open 9 - 5 PM EST. Selected students will be expected to attend frequent check-in meetings during those hours.
-They are also expected to attend weekly meetings with our fellowship cohort during Friday afternoons EST.
+If you have any questions, you can reach out to us at **opensource@boston.gov**.

 ## Templates for Proposals